Heřmánkovice

 Heřmánkovice (Hermsdorf) is a municipality and village in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 500 inhabitants.
 It is located on the border with Poland.
+It is known for the Church of All Saints, protected as a national cultural monument.

 Administrative division

 Heřmánkovice consists of two municipal parts (in brackets population according to the 2021 census):